 Intellectual Property (IP) rights for RRPV Project Awards will be defined in the terms of a Project Awardee's Base Agreement.
-The RRPV CMF reserves the right to assist in the negotiation of IP, royalties, licensing, future development, etc., between the Government and the Project Awardees during the entire award period.
+The RRPV CMF reserves the right to assist in the negotiation of IP, royalties, licensing, future development, etc., between the U.S. Government and the Project Awardees during the entire award period.

 The Offeror shall comply with the terms and conditions defined in the RRPV Base Agreement regarding Data Rights.
-It is anticipated that anything delivered under this proposed effort would be delivered to the Government with unlimited data rights as defined in the RRPV Base Agreement unless otherwise specified in the proposal and agreed to by the Government.
-All proposed data rights are subject to Government review and approval.
-Rights in technical data agreed to by the Government will be incorporated into the Project Award.
+It is anticipated that anything delivered under this proposed effort would be delivered to the U.S. Government with unlimited data rights as defined in the RRPV Base Agreement unless otherwise specified in the proposal and agreed to by the Government.
+All proposed data rights are subject to U.S. Government review and approval.
+Rights in technical data agreed to by the U.S. Government will be incorporated into the Project Award.

-The Offeror shall complete the table provided in Attachment C, Statement of Work, for any items to be furnished to the Government with restrictions.
+The Offeror shall complete the table provided in Attachment C (Statement of Work), Section 6.0 for any items to be furnished to the U.S. Government with restrictions.
 An example is provided below.
-If the Offeror does not assert data rights on any items, a negative response in Attachment C is required.
+If the Offeror does not assert data rights on any items, a negative response in Attachment C, Section 6.0, is required.

-Technical Data to be Furnished with Restrictions Basis for Assertion Asserted Rights Category Name of Organization Asserting Restrictions Milestone # Affected Technical Data Description Previously developed exclusively at private expense Limited Organization XYZ Milestone 2
+Technical Data or Computer Software to be Furnished with Restrictions or Computer Software Basis for Assertion Asserted Rights Name of Organization Asserting Restrictions Deliverables Affected Technical Data Description Previously developed exclusively at private expense Limited Organization XYZ X.X